ashishbl86/ImageGallery/README.md

 For testing purposes, new galleries are created with few sample images instead of being empty.

 #### App highlights
-* Addition of images using iOS Drag and Drop feature.
+* Addition of images using iOS' Drag and Drop feature.
 * Image gallery is implemented using```UICollectionView```.
 * You can use *pinch to zoom* to resize image thumbnails.
 Implemented using Gesture recognisers.
 * Images can be rearranged within a gallery.
 Also implemented using Drag and Drop.